 Awarded the 2014 Helen M. Thompson Award for an Emerging Music Director by the League of American Orchestras, Lehninger made his Grand Rapids Symphony debut in February 2015 with an enthusiastically received performance of Antonín Dvořák’s Symphony No. 9.
-In April 2016, the Brazilian-born conductor returned to DeVos Performance Hall for concerts with Ottorino Respighi’s Pines of Rome.
+In April 2016, the Brazilian-born conductor returned to DeVos Performance Hall for concerts including Ottorino Respighi’s Pines of Rome.
 Two months later, he was appointed 14th music director of the Grand Rapids Symphony.
-This summer, he returns for his second season of the D&W Fresh Market Picnic Pops.

-This past season, Lehninger made his debuts with the Tucson and Charlotte Symphonies and led return engagements with the North Carolina Symphony and the Rochester Philharmonic.
-He also returned to the Slovenian Philharmonic, conducting concerts in Ljubljana and on tour to Vienna.
+Last season, Lehninger made his debuts with the Tucson and Charlotte Symphonies and led return engagements with the North Carolina Symphony and the Rochester Philharmonic.
+He returned to the Slovenian Philharmonic, conducting concerts in Ljubljana and on tour to Vienna.
 In May, he conducted the Orchestre National du Capitole de Toulouse in France.

 In North America, Lehninger has led the symphony orchestras of Detroit, Chicago, Houston, Seattle, Toronto and Vancouver among others.
 Elsewhere, he has conducted the Deutsches Symphonie-Orchester Berlin and the Lucerne Symphony.
 As an assistant to Mariss Jansons, he has toured with the Royal Concertgebouw Orchestra.